MaxGyver83/tw5-keyboard-navigation/README.md

 # tw5-keyboard-navigation
-Navigate through your TiddlyWiki5 with your keyboard: jump to next/previous tiddler, edit or close tiddler
+Navigate through your TiddlyWiki5 with your keyboard: jump to next/previous tiddler, edit, close, and more.

+Any actions that can be performed by the view toolbar buttons can be performed with keybinds using this plugin.

 ## Demonstration/Installation
 Check [this demonstration](https://maximilian-schillinger.de/tw5-keyboard-navigation-plugin.html) of tw-keyboard-navigation!
 You can integrate `tw5-keyboard-navigation` by dragging the plugin tiddler from the demo page into your TiddlyWiki.